AZANIR/AZANIR/README.md

 ![](https://komarev.com/ghpvc/?username=AZANIR&style=flat-square)

-## I'm working in  QA Automation, QA manual, js, typescript, java, c#, web scrapping, Zennoposter, BAStudio
+## I am involved in QA Automation and Manual Testing, and proficient in JavaScript, TypeScript, Java, and C#.
+I also have experience in web scraping using tools like Zennoposter and BAStudio.

-Experienced QA Automation Engineer with 6+ years in software testing and development.
-Strong problem-solving skills, critical thinking, and the ability to quickly adapt to technological changes.
-Possess expertise in full-cycle testing, including requirements analysis, test artifact creation, and automation test development.
+I am a seasoned QA Automation Engineer with over 6 years of experience in software testing and development.
+I possess strong problem-solving skills, critical thinking abilities, and a knack for adapting quickly to technological changes.
+My expertise lies in the entire testing lifecycle, encompassing requirements analysis, test artifact creation, and the development of automation tests.

-Proficient in creating and executing test cases, creating bug reports using JIRA, and working with relational and non-relational databases such as SQL, Postgres SQL, and Mongo DB.
-Experienced in automation UI testing using Selenium/Selenide with JavaScript, TypeScript, Python, and Java, and API testing using Refit/RestSharp/Rest Assured with JavaScript and Postman.
-Familiar with PlayWright, WebdriverIO, Cypress, RobotFramework, PyTest, and JUnit frameworks.
-Also familiar with source control systems like GitHub and GitLab and bug tracking systems like JIRA and TestRail e etc.
+I am adept at crafting and executing test cases, generating bug reports using JIRA, and working with both relational and non-relational databases such as SQL, Postgres SQL, and MongoDB.
+My automation skills extend to UI testing using Selenium/Selenide with JavaScript, TypeScript, Python, and Java, as well as API testing using Refit/RestSharp/Rest Assured with JavaScript and Postman.
+I am familiar with frameworks like PlayWright, WebdriverIO, Cypress, RobotFramework, PyTest, and JUnit.
+Additionally, I have experience with source control systems like GitHub and GitLab, and bug tracking systems such as JIRA and TestRail.

 - 💪 I like to write code
 - 🥅 I am constantly learning new things